 Travel emails aren’t just pretty scenery, it’s also about appreciating your readers.

 This email from Southwest Airlines does exactly that.
-The personality is top-notch—from the customer’s name to their travel history and reward points earned.
+The personalization is top-notch—from the customer’s name to their travel history and loyalty program points earned.
 The smiling faces of the diverse employees reflect Southwest’s image as one of the friendliest airlines in the sky.

-P.S.: You can find more email campaigns in our travel newsletter example gallery.
+P.S.
+You can find more travel email campaigns in our travel newsletter example gallery.

 Here are some ideas from actual email subject lines that will inspire you.
-Like writing content that your subscribers will care about, remember to craft subject lines that stand out in your subscriber's inbox.
+Like writing content that your subscribers will care about, remember to craft subject lines that stand out in your subscriber's inbox to ramp up your click-through rate.

 Give them a compelling reason to click open your email and read on!